aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/openwebui/index.en.md

 ## What's Next?

 Now that you understand the chat interface, let's explore the model serving infrastructure behind it.
-In the next section, we'll dive deep into vLLM and see how Mistral 7b is served on AWS Neuron hardware.
+In the next section, we'll dive deep into vLLM and see how Qwen 3 8b is served on AWS Neuron hardware.

 ---